 MEET THE TEAM!

-Iowa Prison Industries is the work arm of the Iowa Department of Corrections, providing offenders with the opportunity for Building Brighter Futures, through our work training programs.
+Iowa Prison Industries is the work arm of the Iowa Department of Corrections, providing incarcerated individuals with the opportunity for Building Brighter Futures, through our work training programs.
 Learn a little more about our employees and the work they do for Iowa Prison Industries!
 Every Monday we'll be featuring a new employee in hopes you'll learn about the people, culture and capabilities that make IPI unique.

 Meet Jim Pinegar!
 He has worked at IPI in Mitchellville for 16 years.
 He does deliveries for Mitchellville, some installations, in plant supervision, and a backup driver for the Canteen.
 “My days are different depending on what is on the delivery board, some deliveries, some in plant supervision.”
 Before working for IPI, Jim worked as a truck driver, and a bakery manager.
 His favorite project he’s worked on is an Arkansas furniture delivery.
 Jim is originally from Johnston, Iowa.
 “I am a father of a 10 year old boy, and a 12 year old girl, I enjoy fishing, and spend as much time as possible with my kids.”
 His favorite thing about working at IPI is going to different places and meeting different people.